curbengh/curbengh.github.io/source/_posts/firefox-containers.md

 Once you enabled it, you should be able to access its setting from `about:preferences#containers`.
 Here's what the default settings look like:

-{% cloudinary '20190812/container-in-preferences.png' "Containers settings in Firefox Preferences" %}
+{% image '20190812/container-in-preferences.png' "Containers settings in Firefox Preferences" %}

-{% cloudinary '20190812/container-settings.png' "Containers' default setting" %}
+{% image '20190812/container-settings.png' "Containers' default setting" %}

 The name, icon and colour are customisable.

-{% cloudinary '20190812/container-personalisation.png' "Personalise Containers" %}
+{% image '20190812/container-personalisation.png' "Personalise Containers" %}

 There are two ways of using the Containers.
 We can open a link on a webpage in a specific container, by right-click → Open Link in New Container Tab.

-{% cloudinary '20190812/container-context-menu.png' "Containers right-click menu" %}
+{% image '20190812/container-context-menu.png' "Containers right-click menu" %}

 We also can open a new container tab by long-pressing the plus (+) button, next to a tab.

-{% cloudinary '20190812/containers-tabs.png' "New Container Tab" %}
+{% image '20190812/containers-tabs.png' "New Container Tab" %}

-{% cloudinary '20190812/containers-tabs.webp' "Container Tab in action" %}
+{% image '20190812/containers-tabs.webp' "Container Tab in action" %}

 ## Facebook Container